Grizzelbee/ioBroker.mielecloudservice/README.md

 * New: Sleeptime for complete inactivity (e.g. at night)

 ## Changelog
+### 1.2.5 (2020-08-25)
+* (grizzelbee) Change: New Icon
+* (grizzelbee) Fix: Number datappoints are no longer strings due to the unit.
+Now they are correct numbers with units.
+* (grizzelbee) Fix: Unit °Celsius is now shown as °C - not longer °Celsius
+* (grizzelbee) New: Introduced support for °Fahrenheit
+* (grizzelbee) New: Introduced support for new Value "" for Hobs.

 ### 1.2.4 (2020-06-09)
 * (grizzelbee) Fix: fixed No-Data Bug (introduced in V1.2.3)